ChrisMayor/D365SwotMatrix/README.md

 ## Releases for download as managed solution

-### V1.0 Managed Solution for Account and Opportunity Form
+### V1.0 Solutions for Account and Opportunity Form

 <a href="../master/managedSolutions/SWOTMatrixforAccount_1_0_0_0.zip">SWOTMatrix for account form (unmanaged)</a><br/>
 <a href="../master/managedSolutions/SWOTMatrixforAccount_1_0_0_0_managed.zip">SWOTMatrix for account form (managed)</a><br/>